Land Conservation: How to Protect and Preserve Nature’s Legacy in Perpetuity

 The Big Picture

-Across the U.S., urban areas have more than quadrupled since 1945.1 This development includes structures (homes, buildings, factories) and infrastructure (roads, bridges, utilities).
+Across the U.S., urban areas have more than quadrupled since 1945.
+This development includes structures (homes, buildings, factories) and infrastructure (roads, bridges, utilities).
 The American Farmland Trust reports that 11 million acres of farmland have been lost to development in the last 20 years alone.

 Permanent Protection

-The most straightforward way to protect and preserve land in the U.S. may be to donate it, now or in your will, either to a nonprofit or private foundation that has a mission aligned with your preservation goals, a land trust dedicated to conservation, or a government parks entity.
+There are several paths you can take to preserve land held by your family.
+The most straightforward way is to donate it either to a nonprofit or private foundation that has a mission aligned with your goals, a land trust dedicated to conservation, or a government parks entity.
+Donating property during your lifetime, rather than by bequest, can provide valuable income tax benefits in addition to the estate tax benefits available either way.

 Tax Benefits